 Philadelphia has more than its fair share of solid restaurants, even for a city with over 1.5 million residents.
 Despite the city’s international reputation as the world’s cheesesteak capital, the best restaurants in Philadelphia PA run the gamut of global cuisine options from French to Israeli.
 The city also houses one of the country’s most innovative Vegan restaurants.

 Over the years we’ve dined at most of the best Philadelphia restaurants.
 We celebrated anniversaries and birthdays at hot spots including Bibou, Morimoto, Serpico, Vetri and Volver.
 As happens, we’ve seen some of our favorite restaurants come and go but most of the best continue to serve great food over the years.

 If you’re researching where to celebrate a special occasion in Philadelphia, the choices can be overwhelming.
 Critics have their favorites and so do we.
 Based on our own personal dining experiences, we recommend the following top restaurants in Philly:

 Once upon a time, not so many years ago, the only Israeli food available in Philadelphia was of the hummus and falafel variety.
 Then, after Michael Solomonov and Steven Cook opened Zahav in 2008, everything changed.
-Since that time, Israel-born and Pittsburgh-raised Solomonov earned two coveted James Beard awards and now co-runs a thriving restaurant empire.
+Since that time, Israel-born and Pittsburgh-raised has Solomonov earned multiple James Beard awards and now co-runs a thriving restaurant empire.